2 040 km2

 The bus inched up the steep hill out of Port Mathurin with us checking our watches anxiously.
 And, of course, we stopped at every bus stop on the way to allow people to get on and off in their slow, languid, island-style way.
 Even after we'd crested the hill at Mont Lubin and started descending the driver insisted in crawling sedately along and I had to force myself not to grind my teeth in frustration.
 If we missed the flight back to Mauritius it would mean that we would also miss our flight to South Africa the next day, so this late and painfully slow bus ride was becoming a serious concern.
 But suddenly, and for no apparent reason, the driver sped up dramatically.
 The engine roared and we began hurtling round tight corners, the rear of the bus (where we were sitting) swaying wildly from side to side.
 Bus stops were treated like a Formula 1 pit stop for a quick tyre change - we flew up to each stop without any noticeable sign of slowing down, then had to hang on desperately as the driver stood on the brakes at the last minute.
 The other passengers hardly stirred from their Sunday morning torpor; nerves of steel or resigned acceptance?
 Perhaps a bit of both.

 But we were grateful that, at last, there was some urgency.
 Luckily the bus stop at Pleine Corail is only about 150 metres from the terminal building of the airport (and downhill), so when we drew to a halt at 10:20 AM we were out and running.
-We checked in for the flight to Mauritius with minutes to spare; the lady at the counter told us that we were the last passengers to arrive (reminiscent of our close call in 2012 when we nearly missed the Lanzhou-Xi'an overnight train in China).
+We checked in for the flight to Mauritius with minutes to spare; the lady at the counter told us that we were the last passengers to arrive (reminiscent of our close call in China a few years ago when we nearly missed the Lanzhou-Xi'an overnight train).
 Holy mackerel, we've got to stop doing this to ourselves - my nerves can't take it any more.

 After all that our flight was delayed because a seriously ill person had to be taken on board via an ambulance.
 He was strapped into a stretcher and laid across three rows of seats at the back.
 And when we landed in Mauritius one of the other passengers had to be taken off by ambulance; we'd seen her looking very sick and being given oxygen during the flight.
 Then when we tried to retrieve our luggage my bag did not appear - we were the last people still waiting and the carousel was completely empty.
 What now?
 How can luggage disappear between Rodrigues and Mauritius?
 For heaven's sake, there are only two flights a day from the tiny airport on Rodrigues!
 I walked over to an Air Mauritius lady nearby and was about to query things when I saw out of the corner of my eye a familiar backpack shoot up out of the carousel hatch.
 I quickly told the lady not to worry and grabbed my bag.
 I wonder what happened?
 How can ONE bag appear ten minutes after all the rest?
 Did it fall off the trailer between the aircraft and the terminal buildings?
 Very weird.